Last updated on 19th August 2019

 The Student Support Team run drop ins from the Welfare Room every day from 7-8pm.
 Also, the Welfare Officer can be contacted at any time on firstname.lastname@example.org.

-In addition the DSU runs the Nightline service who can be contacted by phone (number on the back of your campus card), email (email@example.com), instant messaging through their website (www.dur.ac.uk/nightline), via the anonymous form on their contact pages, or by dropping into their office behind the Dun Cow pub on Old Elvet.
+The DSU runs the Nightline service who can be contacted by phone (number on the back of your campus card), email (email@example.com), instant messaging through their website (www.dur.ac.uk/nightline), via the anonymous form on their contact pages, or by dropping into their office behind the Dun Cow pub on Old Elvet.

 I’m ill and have missed compulsory classes or deadlines, what should I do?